Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Falcon Coders1/README.md

 - About Us section having all information with necessary side bar.
 - FAQ section
 - Ask Queries section where user can post his/her queries regarding college.
-- Previous asked queries section where they can see previously asked queries.
 <!--- ldap login to the user along with guest login.-->
 - Accessed by every user(Students, Professors, HOD'S, Administrator) by given Username and Password.